 Winter is upon us, and much of the United States is experiencing freezing temperatures.

-If you were surprised last week by the winter weather…don’t worry, we were too!
-Nevertheless, we live in a region where temperatures do drop below freezing.
-With that in mind, here are some tips to protect your home during our cold spells.
+If you live in a region where the temperature drops below freezing; here are some tips to help protect your home during cold spells.

 Keep freezing pipes from bursting